Interlisp/Interlisp.github.io/content/en/software/install-and-run/windows/wsl/_index.md

 ﻿---
-title: with WSL
+title: Install and Run on Windows with WSL
+linkTitle: WSL
 weight: 20
 type: docs
 aliases:
  - /software/install-and-run/running-on-wsl/
 ---

-## Install and Run on Windows with WSL

 ### Prerequisite: Install WSL
 Medley can be installed and run on either WSL1 or WSL2.
 WSL2 is preferred, but for older machines that do not support virtualization (see